AesaKamar/teachkidstocode/README.md

 ## Course Structure
 This course is structured in a series of modules
-Each module is denoted by a folder which looks like `XXX_Module` Within each folder, you'll find:
+Each module is denoted by a folder which looks like `XXX_module_name` Within each folder, you'll find:
   - Presentation with reference materials
   - Practice exercises and lessons to work through